Welcome to REEL Adventures, bringing the Adventures to you.

-As part of this digital programme, we have also opened up our company class for the first time ever and spotlighted some of the incredible Dance Artists and company dancers that have led these sessions - you can find the recordings of these classes in the link at the end of this page.
+As part of this digital programme, we also opened up our company class for the first time ever and spotlighted some of the incredible Dance Artists and company dancers that led these sessions - you can find the recordings of these classes in the link at the end of this page.

 Support New Adventures